 Please follow me at @pglove33.

 I love writing resumes.
 I love helping people write resumes.
 I love the fact that we are challenged to be creative and distinctive within an exceptionally constrained format.
 Not surprisingly then, I have thought a lot about resumes and I am sharing this post to offer advice about five things that have bugged me about conventional resume advice throughout my career both as a grad program faculty and as an upper level administrator who has read thousands of resumes and hired scores of people.
-You, the reader, can determine for yourself which advice is stupid: the advice I am giving or the advice that emerges from conventional wisdom.
+You, the reader, can determine for yourself which advice is nonsensical: the advice I am giving or the advice that emerges from conventional wisdom.

-Anyway, here is my stupid advice:
+Anyway, here is my nonsensical advice:

 - A Resume Should be as Long as it Needs to be